Interview

 It sounds nuts as you read it, but if you listen to Luke tell his story, I guarantee you’ll identify with it.
 If you’re building anything new, you’ll face the same issues Luke did.
 Which is why I’m grateful to him for coming here and being so open about his experiences.
 I know that, if you absorb the lessons from his experience, you’ll avoid making similar mistakes as you build your company.

-Luke Burgis is the founder of Fit Fuel, a health food ecommerce site.
-You can reach him on Twitter via @lukearthurb.
+Luke Burgis is the founder of Fit Fuel, a health food e-commerce site.

 Edited excerpts